andrelbd1/algorithm-analysis-service/README.md

   Responsible for representing and managing all persistent data.
 It includes ORM models, database migrations, and integrations with PostgreSQL.
 This layer abstracts direct database interactions and provides a consistent interface for data access.

 - **Logic Layer:**
   Implements the core business logic, including controllers, algorithm implementations, evaluation modules, and task management.
+  - **Controllers** coordinate requests, enforce business rules, and interact with models.
+  - **Algorithm and Evaluation Modules** encapsulate the execution and analysis of algorithms.
+  - **Celery Workers** handle distributed, asynchronous task processing for algorithm analysis jobs, enabling scalable background execution and improved performance.
-It orchestrates data processing, algorithm execution, and evaluation workflows, acting as the bridge between the data and presentation layers.
+  This layer orchestrates data processing, algorithm execution, evaluation workflows, and task distribution, acting as the bridge between the data and presentation layers.

 - **Presentation Layer:**
   Provides user-facing interfaces such as the RESTful API (with Swagger documentation) and the Streamlit-based GUI.
 This layer enables users to interact with the system, visualize results, and manage algorithm executions.